snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/Azure-File-Share-connector.md

 This guide is designed for Microsoft 365 administrators responsible for configuring, managing, and monitoring the Azure File Share Graph Connector.

->[!NOTE]
->The Azure File Share Graph Connector is in preview.
-If you wish to get early access, sign up using [this form](https://forms.office.com/r/JniPmK5bzm).

 ## Capabilities

 ### Access